Justin Jay Wang

 Randomly generated gradients were an essential element of OpenAI’s early visual identity, designed by Ben Barry in 2017.
 His earliest generator randomly picked four corner colors and interpolated between them.

-After Ben hired me in 2018, I began exploring more ways to create gradients programmatically.
+When Ben hired me in 2018, I began exploring more ways to create gradients programmatically.
 An engineer friend suggested using heightmaps: grids of cells, each containing a height value ranging between 0 and 1.

-Heightmaps are often visualized as grayscale images, mapping values to a simple black-to-white color scale, where lower values are dark and higher values are light.
+Heightmaps are often visualized as grayscale images, mapping values to a simple black-to-white color scale where lower values are dark and higher values are light.

 A simple black-to-white color scale.

-We can also apply any color scale to these values.
+But we can also apply any color scale to these values.
 I generated randomized scales by creating color stops with varied locations, hues, saturations, and brightness, and then interpolating a smooth blend between them.

-Putting it all together, I mapped these color scales to the randomized heightmaps, resulting in organic, striking gradients.
+Putting it all together, I mapped these randomized color scales to the randomized heightmaps, resulting in organic, striking gradients.

 Layered radial

 In early 2019, OpenAI’s home page displayed a vibrant, full-screen gradient.
-The implementation was surprisingly efficient: a tiny, 2×3 pixel image of six color stops, which produced a smooth gradient when scaled up by web browsers.
+The implementation was simple: a tiny, 2×3 pixel image of six color stops, which produced a smooth gradient when scaled up by web browsers.
 It weighed just 85 bytes (about the size of a brief text snippet) and loaded virtually instantly.

 Static gradient used on openai.com from 2019 to 2020.

 SVG includes a native <radialGradient> element, which defines a radial gradient containing color stops.
-To introduce more variety and visual interest, you can adjust the focal point and apply transformations like scale, rotation, skew, and translation.
+To introduce variety and visual interest, you can adjust the focal point and apply transformations like scale, rotation, skew, and translation.

 Layering a sequence of randomly transformed radial gradients on top of each other yielded a more complex composite gradient.